mostafasharaby/Medical_Center/README.md

-# Medical Center - Full Stack Web Application with Advanced Admin Dashboard
+# Medical Center - Full Stack Web Application

 The **Medical Center** full-stack web application is a comprehensive platform for managing healthcare services.
 It is built with **.NET 8** for a robust and scalable backend and **Angular 18** for a dynamic and responsive frontend.
 This application offers seamless functionality for patients, doctors, and administrators, including appointment management and medical records.